Ciran0/Clia/README.md

 **Acceptance Criteria**:
 - [ ] locations of expected orogenies are dispayed on the plates
 - [ ] active/passive state of the orogenies can be set
-- [ ] the age of the orogenies is kept track of as well as the time since the orogenie was active
+- [ ] the age of the orogenies is kept track of, as well as the time since the orogenie was active

 ## 3.7 Static tools
-those are options that are not relevant in the actual simulation process but allows the user to polish a specific state of the map.
+those are options that are not relevant in the actual simulation process but allow the user to polish a specific state of the map.

 ### automatic oceanic shelf carving
 > "As a user, I want to have an option to autmatically carve the appropriate depth into the oceanic shelf in order to have a more accurate picture of the actual landmasses